-Prerequisite: 90 average in English 7H or 95 average in English 7 • Teacher Recommendation • Superior performance as indicated by the Aimsweb Plus Universal Screening tool
+Prerequisite: 90 average in English 7H or 95 average in English 7 • Teacher Recommendation

 The English 8 Honors course is designed for those students who have demonstrated exceptional ability in reading, vocabulary, grammar, research, writing, and listening skills.
 In addition to grade level expectations, students will be expected to engage in challenging reading assignments and articulate their critical thinking in well-developed essays, research assignments, and oral presentations.